mohangunturu/application-final/README.md

 #### Summary and Interpretation of Models:
 * Features: I have applied correlation and Random forest classifier to select the features that compares target variable with all the features.
 I have picked top 10 features that predicts that explains at least 90% variance.
 Using these top 10 features, I have analyzed the data with several models and compared the performance.
-### Regression Models
-  * I have applied Linear, Random forest, Polynomial and SV Regression algorithms.
-  ### Results
-    * Mean Squared Error (Linear Regression): 0.029111439108339715
-    * Mean Squared Error (Random Forest Regression): 0.023634482758620692
-    * Polynomial Regression (Degree 3) MSE: 0.4662792904085586
-    * SVR MSE: 0.03277362141855743
-  * To calculate MSE, you take the squared difference between each predicted and actual value, sum these squared differences, and then divide by the number of observations.MSE of zero is a perfect model which predicts all values correct.
-Random Forest Regressor has low MSE compare to other regression models, MSE of 0.0236 suggests relatively good performance on the training data.
-The next best model is Linear regression.
-Polynomial with Degree 3 suggets that model is overfit with Degree 3 with error rate of 46%.
-This is a bad model with degree 3.

 ### Classification Models
   * I have applied Logistic, Random forest, Decision tree and SV Classification algorithms.